ShilpaLRAnalyst/global-agrifood-intelligence/README.md

 * **Variance Explained:** To visualize the high-dimensional supply chain data, **Principal Component Analysis (PCA)** was applied. **99.2% of total variance** was successfully captured by the primary components, proving the structural distinctions are highly robust.

 ### 3. Cluster Structural Archetypes
-The algorithm successfully segmented the 165 nations into four distinct global archetypes, driven heavily by variances in **Farm Gate** and **Agro-Industrial** emissions:
+The algorithm successfully segmented the 165 nations into four distinct global archetypes, driven heavily by structural variances across all stages of the agrifood supply chain:

 | Cluster | Archetype Name | Core Characteristics |
 | :---: | :--- | :--- |